Lions are Ready to Help

 Volunteers fit elementary school-age needy children with a new pair of shoes and socks.
 Each year over 2,000 children receive new shoes.

 Texas Lions Camp

-Support for children with disabilities, Down’s syndrome and diabetes.
+Workdays and camper dinner service in support of children with disabilities, Down’s syndrome and diabetes.

 Common Core Disclaimer